Schedules & Periodic Tasks¶

 Creating a Schedule¶

-To add a schedule to your own app, create a schedules.py file in your app directory.
-Simmate uses the schedule library's syntax.
+To add a schedule to your own app, create a schedules.py file in your app directory and use the built-in @schedule decorator.

 # my_app/schedules.py